banner

 Advertisement

-This category includes the foods we often think of as natural whole foods such as any vegetables, fruits, whole grains, legumes, nuts, seeds, vegetables, and all types of unmodified animal protein, including fresh fish, eggs, beef, and everything in between.
+This category includes foods we often think of as natural whole foods, such as vegetables, fruits, whole grains, legumes, nuts, seeds, and all types of unmodified animal protein, including fresh fish, eggs, and beef.

-These foods generally have a single ingredient, are rich in essential nutrients, and should play a significant and predominating role in our diets.
+These foods generally have a single ingredient, are rich in essential nutrients, and should play a significant and predominant role in our diets.

 Advertisement

 This category includes items like various oils, sugars, salt, and butter.
-The primary purpose of this category is to enhance the flavour profile of whole foods from category 1 during the cooking or preparation process.
+The primary purpose of this category is to enhance the flavor profile of whole foods from category 1 during cooking or preparation.

 Advertisement

-These foods generally are created by combining ingredients from categories 1 and 2 and, thus, tend to have at least two to three total ingredients.
+These foods are created by combining ingredients from categories 1 and 2, generally containing at least two or three ingredients.

 Advertisement

-Some of these compounds, such as titanium dioxide, potassium bromate, brominated vegetable oil, and propylparaben are banned from use in Europe over uncertainty of their effects on human health.
+Some of these additives, such as titanium dioxide, potassium bromate, and brominated vegetable oil, are banned in some regions due to health concerns.

 Advertisement